What is robotic process automation?

 When software robots do replace people in the enterprise, C-level executives need to be responsible for ensuring that business outcomes are achieved and new governance policies are met.

-Robotic process automation technology also requires that the CTO or CIO take more of a leadership role and assume accountability for the business outcomes and the risks of deploying RPA tools.
+Robotic process automation technology also requires that the chief technology officer or chief information officer (CIO) take more of a leadership role and assume accountability for the business outcomes and the risks of deploying RPA tools.

-Additionally, the COO, CIO and chief human resources officer, as well as the relevant C-level executive who owns the process being automated, should all work toward ensuring the availability of an enterprise-grade, secure platform for controlling and operating bots across systems.
+Additionally, the chief operating officer (COO), CIO and chief HR officer, as well as the relevant C-level executive who owns the process being automated, should all work toward ensuring the availability of an enterprise-grade, secure platform for controlling and operating bots across systems.

 The evolution of RPA

 Today, RPA software is particularly useful for organizations that have many different and complicated systems that need to interact together fluidly.
-For instance, if an electronic form from a human resource system is missing a zip code, traditional automation software would flag the form as having an exception and an employee would handle the exception by looking up the correct zip code and entering it on the form.
+For instance, if an electronic form from an HR system is missing a zip code, traditional automation software would flag the form as having an exception and an employee would look up the correct zip code and enter it on the form.
 Once the form is complete, the employee might send it on to payroll so the information can be entered into the organization's payroll system.
-With RPA technology, however, software has the ability to adapt to interact with the payroll system without human assistance.
+With RPA technology, however, software can adapt to interact with the payroll system without human assistance.

 The future of the RPA market is driven by hyperautomation

-A Global Market Insights Inc. report expects the RPA market to reach $5 billion by 2024.
+Today, RPA continues to experience market growth.
 The increased adoption of RPA technologies by organizations to enhance their capabilities and performance and boost cost savings are prime reasons for the expected growth of RPA.

-As hyperautomation takes hold, companies will need to develop a strategic approach to identifying and generating automation opportunities, and then managing the overall process across the enterprise.
-Some organizations have established an automation Center of Excellence to coordinate and scale automation projects.
+As hyperautomation takes hold, companies will need to develop a strategic approach to identifying and generating automation opportunities and then managing processes across the enterprise.
+Some organizations have established an automation center of excellence to coordinate and scale automation projects.